Bjelland14/JavaScript-2-Course-Assignment/AI_LOG.md

-# AI Usage Log
+## AI Usage Log

+## Tool Used
-Tool used: ChatGPT
+ChatGPT

-Purpose: Conceptual explanations and debugging assistance Usage period: Before updated AI policy
-Date: 14.02.26- 16.02.26
+## Usage Period
+14.02.26 – 20.02.26

+## Purpose
+Concept clarification, debugging assistance, and deployment troubleshooting

-## What AI was used for
+## What AI Was Used For

--

 - Debugging TypeScript type errors
+- Understanding how to properly type DOM elements using TypeScript generics (e.g., `querySelector<HTML...>`)
 - Explaining differences between localStorage and sessionStorage
+- Troubleshooting GitHub Pages deployment issues
+- Improving form validation and error handling logic
+- Minor UX adjustments (follow/unfollow visibility and navigation placement)

-## What AI was NOT used for
+## What AI Was NOT Used For

-- No full application code was generated automatically
+- No full application was generated automatically
-- No pages or features were copy-pasted without understanding
+- No complete pages or features were copy-pasted without understanding
+- No core architecture decisions were made solely by AI
-- All core logic was implemented, tested, and structured manually
+- All final implementation decisions were reviewed, tested, and structured manually

 ## Notes

-AI was used as a learning support tool to better understand concepts and resolve specific issues during development.
+AI was used strictly as a learning and debugging support tool.
-All implementation decisions and final code structure were completed independently after understanding the concepts.
+All concepts were understood before implementation, and the final structure and logic of the application were completed independently after reviewing the explanations provided.